MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-help-and-support-overview.md

 ![Self-service support in Azure Stack Hub](media/azure-stack-help-and-support/get-support-tiles.png)

 - **Documentation**.
-[Azure Stack Hub Operator Documentation](index.yml) includes concepts, how-to topics, and tutorials that show how to offer Azure Stack Hub services.
+[Azure Stack Hub Operator Documentation](index.yml) includes concepts, how-to instructions, and tutorials that show how to offer Azure Stack Hub services.
 These services include virtual machines, SQL databases, web apps, and more.

 - **Learn about billing**.
 Get tips on [usage and billing](azure-stack-billing-and-chargeback.md).